johnbarnes-vi/vit-imagenet21k-p/README.md

 Most of the preprocessing code comes from the paper "ImageNet21k Pretraining for the Masses" by Tal Ridnik et al, with the exception of the `pickle_resized_images.py` script, which was authored as part of this project.

+### Models

+The `models` directory contains the Python implementations of various neural network architectures that are utilized in the project:

+- **Vision Transformer (ViT)**: Implementation of the Vision Transformer, a cutting-edge model designed to leverage the large and diverse ImageNet-21K dataset for state-of-the-art performance in computer vision tasks.
+- **Other Models**: This directory may also include additional models and variations that are explored or customized for specific applications within the project.

+These models form the core of the training and evaluation stages, providing flexibility and modularity for experimenting with different approaches and techniques.

 ### Resources

 The `resources` directory contains serialized indices of the datasets, enabling efficient referencing of images and classes.